kayc0des/weather-app_python/README.md

 # Weather App

 ## 5 Steps
-- Creating an account on OpenWeatherMap and API Key
+- Creating an account on [OpenWeatherMap](https://openweathermap.org/) and getting an API Key
 - Accessing confidential information from environment
 - Creating API request from Python
 - Data Interpretation